breandan/kotlingrad/README.md

 ## References

-To the author's knowledge, Kotlin𝛁 is the first AD implementation in native Kotlin.
+To the author's knowledge, Kotlin∇ is the first AD implementation in native Kotlin.
 While the particular synthesis of these ideas (i.e. shape-safe, functional AD, using generic types) is unique, it has been influenced by a long list of prior work in AD.
 Below is a list of projects and publications that helped inspire this work.

 ### Automatic Differentiation